 I want to tell you a little bit about me – but JB & I agree that one of the most important parts of this campaign is hearing from you— so please stick around to introduce yourself.

-I think it’s important to support and lift up women and I was a proud delegate of the Illinois Women’s Institute for Leadership.
-When HB 40 came before me, I stood on the House floor and said we need to make this bill a law.
+and I was a proud delegate of the Illinois Women’s Institute for Leadership.
+When HB40 came before me, I stood on the House floor and said we need to make this bill a law.
 My daughters and women across this state deserve the right to make their own healthcare decisions.
-Bruce Rauner still won’t sign that bill into law.
 I know the women of this state can count on JB to stand with us as governor.

 I support JB because he has spent his life fighting for what’s right and getting things done.